RECLAIM PHOTOGRAPHY FESTIVAL 2019

 To read more about each artist please visit our What’s On page.
-To read more about the exhibition and and view individual images for sale, please visit our exhibition page.
+To read more about the exhibition, please visit our exhibition page.
 Click on the link to download our RPF2019 Beauty in Imperfection downloadable pamphlet and view our festival programme on issuu.

 Key words:art, beauty, culture, decay, despondency, emotion, existence, fleeting, fragility, humility, Japan, life, loneliness, melancholy, memory, modesty, nature, object, silence, simplicity, solitude, transience, unconventional and Wabi Sabi.

 Sat & Sun 45mins before first film until 8:30pm

 Anastasia Vovk, Atsushi Fujiwara, Attila Pasek, Chris Byrnes, Irena Jurca, Jo Stapleton, Josie Purcell, Ky Lewis, Lesia Maruschak, Liz Harrington, Maizhou Yuan, Mariia Ermolenko, Marko Umicevic, Megan Jill Daly, Mélanie Patris, Melanie Walker, M. Judit Horváth, Molly McCall, Nettie Edwards, Paul Biddle, Sandro Crisafi, Sayako Sugawara and Yasuhiro Ogawa.